rpav/c2ffi/README.md

       -D, --driver         Specify an output driver (default: json)

-      -o, --output         Specify an output file (default: stdout) -M, --macros         Enable generation of constants from macros --with-macro-defs    Also include #defines for macro definitions -T, --templates      Enable automatic generation of template specializations
+      -o, --output         Specify an output file (default: stdout) -M, --macro-file     Enable generation of constants from macros into specified file -m, --macro-append   Enable generation of constants from macros internally appended to input
+      --with-macro-defs    Also include #defines for macro definitions -T, --templates      Enable automatic generation of template specializations